mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-The above program extract from the table `actors` all the actors whose name starts with the given initial letter.
+The above program extracts from the table `actors` all whose names start with the given initial letter.
 As we can see, passing a parameter to a query is as simple as passing it to an interpolated string.

 ### 3.1.
 The `HC` Module